 If you would like to go to the Parthenon or travel around the city loop check out the FREE RIDE Bus in Nashville.
 This ALL ELECTRIC bus is FREE and takes you all around Music City!
-We saw several people just hopping on but we decided to just walk the city.
+Indeed, we saw several people just hopping on but eventually we decided to just walk the city.

-We felt safe everywhere we went even at night.
-We were together and I would say like any other major city around the world, practice situational awareness and know a little bit about your surroundings.
+Additionally, we felt very safe everywhere we walked, even at night.
+Furthermore, we stuck together, practicing situational awareness is key like any other major city around the world.
 Taxis are available at all the major sites as well.

 There is not a shortage of GREAT restaurants in Nashville, so your biggest challenge is going to be choosing from them.
 Here are a few we tried out and I thought they were all AWESOME.
 We were really glad we were walking everywhere.

 Dunn Brothers Coffee – if you are in need of some great coffee, which I was by our second day.
 Stop by Dunn Brothers Coffee and try the Lavender Latte.
 You’ll thank me later.
 The pastries looked super yummy too, but we just needed the caffeine.
 Their cool chill place in oversized chairs and conversation nooks make it a totally hip place.